Marleyman876/reading-notes/cheat sheet.md

 + different themes to help reduce fatige and create a comfortable environment
 + the ability to ad a wide variety of extensions.
 ## Basic helpful terminal commands
++ cd Change directory
++ ls List all the files in the directory
++ ls -l Displays a more detailed list including timestamps, file permissions and date modified.
++ ls -la displays all files
++ rm removes a file or directories
++ mkdir creates a new directory